 Lending or credit decisions by the Volkswagen Bank GmbH Group are made primarily on the basis of the borrower credit check.
 These credit checks use rating or scoring systems, that provide the relevant departments with an objectified basis for reaching a decision on a loan or a lease.
 A set of procedural instructions outlines the requirements for developing and maintaining the rating systems.
 The Bank also has a rating manual which specifies how the rating systems are to be applied as part of the loan approval process.
-Likewise, working instructions set out the underlying conditions for the development, use and validation of scoring methods in retail business.
+Similarly, other written procedures specify the parameters for developing, using and validating the scoring systems in the retail

 To quantify credit risk, an expected loss (EL) and an unexpected loss (UL) are determined at portfolio level for each entity.
-The UL is the value at risk (VaR) less the EL.
+The UL is the VaR less the EL.
 The calculation uses an asymptotic single risk factor model (ASRF model) in accordance with the capital requirements specified by the Basel Committee on Banking Supervision (Gordy formula) taking into account the credit quality assessments from the individual rating and scoring systems used.